Table of Contents

 Mastercard chargeback reason code 4842 falls under the “Point-of-Interaction Error” category.
 The shorthand description is “Late Presentment.”
-When a merchant sees this reason code, it means that they presented a transaction to the cardholder’s issuing bank outside of the permissible timeframe for doing so.
+When a merchant sees this reason code, it means that they presented a transaction to the cardholder’s issuing bank after the deadline for doing so.

 There are several steps involved in processing a credit card transaction, and they don’t all necessarily need to be completed on the same day.
 Time can pass between the initiation of a transaction, the request for authorization approval, and the final presentment of the transaction to the issuer.
 If the cardholder’s account is terminated in between these steps, or if the merchant simply waits too long to complete them all, the transaction may not be valid per Mastercard’s rules and this chargeback may apply.